sklef/hist_compare/README.md

 ```

-For client installation move to ./client:
+For client installation move to ./client and run:
 ```
 [sudo] python setup.py install
 ```